 3) Incredibly fun to drive.
 I’ve test driven a Smart EV and a Tesla Model S and both are incredibly fun to drive.
 The power is constant when you step on the accelerator pedal as there are no gears.
 Electric vehicles are still a novelty so the fact that only a few people have them probably make them even more fun to have.

 4) Zero emissions.
 Obviously producing zero emissions is one of the greatest benefits of owning an EV.
 Once you get an EV, you can then look down upon every other non-EV driver on the road.
 You can even pass some Grey Poupon when parked next to another EV driver at a stop sign.
 It’ll be great!
 Like one big exclusive club of EV drivers doing our part to save the world.
 Let’s skip over the energy costs for producing EV batteries in this article.
-If you’re interested in finding out more ways to save energy in your house, visit Alinta interactive house.
-It’s all about natural gas and electric to save the world.

 5) Cheaper to operate.
 The general math I’ve found after speaking to dealers and owners of EVs is that it costs about half as much to operate an EV vehicle as it costs to operate a gas vehicle (Gas – higher electricity bill).
 You can also be a fantastic cheapskate and simply plug in your EV at dealership charging station like I see many people do at the Nissan dealer on Van Ness Avenue in San Francisco.